solaranamnesis/babylonian-armenian-assyrian-literature/full-text-english.md

 and illustrate the rude parallelism of Accadian poetry.
-The Assyrian translations were probably made for the library of Sargon of Agane, an ancient Babylonian monarch who reigned not later than the sixteenth century B.C.; but the copy we possess was made from the old tablets by the scribes of Assur-bani-pal.
+The Assyrian translations were probably made for the library of Sargon of Agane, an ancient Babylonian monarch who reigned not later than the sixteenth century BCE; but the copy we possess was made from the old tablets by the scribes of Assur-bani-pal.
 The larger part of the first column has already been translated by M. Francois Lenormant in " La Magic chcz Ics Chaldccns," p.
 59. The tablet on which the